Interest Groups, Caucuses and Sections

 The Undergraduate Education & Administration Section is an inclusive organization that includes, but is not limited to, faculty both at small colleges and in the undergraduate divisions of larger institutions, faculty interested in curricular and co-curricular development programs, undergraduate honors students with an interest in scholarly work, and faculty in programs with both an academic and a community outreach component.
 Our Section encourages cooperation among the values and professional styles associated with classroom issues, co-curricular programming, and scholarly research efforts.

-Secretary: Elizabeth Ribarsky, University of Illinois, Springfield
+Vice-Chair: Elizabeth Ribarsky, University of Illinois, Springfield

 The purpose of the Women’s Caucus is to provide an outlet for scholarship, teaching and service pertaining to the lives of women in academia, education, and society.
 We are particularly concerned with feminist approaches to communication research, and are engaged in activism related to improving women’s lived experiences through communication.

-Vice-Chair: Kellie Smith, Texas A&M University-Corpus Christi
+Chair: Kellie Welch Smith, Texas A&M University-Corpus Christi

-Secretary: Amanda Grace Taylor, Bowling Green State University
+Vice-Chair: Amanda Grace Taylor, Bowling Green State University

 Visit us on Facebook!